-Overthinking is a common excuse to taking action.
+Overthinking is a common excuse to not take action.

 But rushing into life-altering decisions can be disastrous.
 So how can you make sure you give decisions the amount of time they need to avoid procrastination by overthinking while also not recklessly rushing in?